WESTLAND GALLERY - INTERNATIONAL WOMEN'S DAY

 $650.00

-Roberta Cory is a hunter-gatherer, mixed-media artist.
+Roberta Cory is a hunter-gatherer / mixed media artist.
 Drawing on her extensive art background, she knows intuitively when a thrift store object has potential.
-“The Air We Breathe,” Roberta’s piece in the International Women’s Day 2026 show at the Westland Gallery, features the refineries in Sarnia, which are located on the land of the Aamjiwnaang First Nation (formally known as Chippewas of Sarnia).
+“The Air We Breathe,” the piece in the recent show at Westland Gallery, features the refineries in Sarnia which are located on the land of the Aamjiwnaang First Nation (formerly Chippewa of Sarnia).